 The research tells us that if we want our children to be musical, WE need to be musical: to sing WITH them, to expose them to music and dancing and instruments WITH us, to make music…together, and Music Together classes are one tool to help equip you to make music-making a part of your family culture.

-If you’d like to learn more about our classes, you can visit Jubilee Music (Bentonville) or Making Music by Carol (Fayetteville) or visit the Music Together class locator to find a location near you.
+If you’d like to learn more about our classes, you can visit Jubilee Music (Bentonville) or visit the Music Together class locator to find a location near you.
 Whatever you do, I hope you will find your own way to make music part of your family.